zucca-devops-tooling/bound-ci-demo/README.md

 - **Realistic** simulation of real-world API consumption during CI and functional tests.
 - **Safer** artifact management by separating development and production artifacts cleanly.
 - **Simplified** developer experience without manual CI conditionals for versioning or repository routing.
+- **Rebuild stability**: replaying or rerunning a build does not cause failures with idempotent builds.
 ---